What Is MakeRoom?

 The workshop is where all the woodworking and painting projects happen.
 It is well equipped and home to all the power tools.
 Our big equipment includes a CNC machine, table saw, drop saw, scroll saw, drill press, belt/disc sander, planer, router and more.
 Safety equipment (PPE) such as ear muffs, eye protection and dust masks are provided when required.
 We also have full dust extraction.

 Nigel Scott is the Head Maker behind MakeRoom.
 He has a wide range of experience across both technical and creative disciplines.
 His first degree was in computer science after which he studied Technical Theatre Production at Toi Whakaari: The New Zealand Drama School.
 His relationship with the Drama School has continued throughout his career and he has taught workshops in sound design as part of their technical programme for over 20 years.
 In 2006 he received their first ever award for graduate excellence.

 Nigel has also been heavily employed in the Wellington film industry.
 He was a music editor for “The Lord Of The Rings” trilogy as well as “King Kong”, “District 9”, “The Lovely Bones” and the “Hobbit” trilogy.
-He has been employed at Park Road Post Production since 2006 and in 2015 became the manager of the sound department.
+All of this work was completed at Park Road Post Production where he worked from 2006 until 2018.
 He has been nominated 4 times for the Hollywood based “Motion Picture Sound Editor” award for Music Editing in a Feature Film.